kiranj26/Principles-of-Embedded-Software-S22/README.md

 By the end of this course, I have achieved a thorough understanding of the steps needed to develop and deploy code on resource-limited embedded microprocessors.

-## Note

-This repository is solely for educational purposes and to showcase my progress and skills in "Principles of Embedded Software."
-The assignments and code provided here should not be copied or used for any other purpose without proper authorization.

 ## Contact

-If you have any questions or would like to discuss any aspect of this repository, feel free to contact me at [your email address].
+If you have any questions or would like to discuss any aspect of this repository, feel free to contact me at [kijo7257@colorado.edu].

 Thank you!